ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/42_Process Heating, Cooling, and Drying/422000 Process Cooling Equipment.md

    1. Cut pipe only according to manufacturer's directions.
    1. Cut polyethylene wrap approximately 2 feet longer than length of pipe section.
 Place pipe and carefully wrap in the trench on a compacted bed of sand or crushed stone.
 After assembling pipe joint, overlap polyethylene wrap approximately 1 foot and securely tape all joints, tears, and the pipe at 3 foot intervals.
 Wrap and tape all copper pipe connections for a distance of not less than 3 feet from the centerline of the water main.
 For fittings and valves, split the polyethylene wrapping tube and securely tape the flat piece in place.
    1. Bed the pipe so as to not tear the polyethylene wrap.
-1. *A/E to only include this section with consent from PM, thrust bock restraint is undesirable.**   1.
-THRUST RESTRAINT:
+1. *A/E to only include this section with consent from PM, thrust bock restraint is undesirable.*
+	1. THRUST RESTRAINT:
       1. Securely block and wedge all bends, cap, plug, each joint and fittings, for piping systems 4” and larger, to solid undisturbed earth with approved precast or cast-in-place concrete thrust blocks.
 Secure with pipe Mechanical restraints (EBAA Iron Megalug, or approved equal) in accordance with AWWA C600 Section 3.8. for a minimum length of 40 feet, or to the next restrained fitting or bend, all bends and fittings that cannot be blocked.
    1. Lay all pipes to line and grade shown on the plans with bell ends up hill.
 Lay with minimum [\_\_\_\_] feet of cover ***(note to the designer:
       1. do not specify less than six (6) feet of cover*** where there is no grade given for the water main on the plan sheets.
 Keep ends of the water lines sealed at all times to prevent the entrance of animals or foreign materials.